MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_ChangeUserLicenseAssignments.md

     >Warning
     >To assign a license to a user, the user must assigned a usage location.

-1. When complete, verify the account for Chris Green is shown in the **All users** list.
+1. When complete, verify the account for Dominique Koch is shown in the **All users** list.

 ## Update user license assignments